awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 ### Lifecycle Policies<a name="dlm-lifecycle-policies"></a>

 A lifecycle policy consists of these core settings:
-+ Policy type—Defines valid target resource types and actions a policy can manage\.
-Defaults to `EBS_SNAPSHOT_MANAGEMENT` if not present\.
-+ Resource type—The AWS resource managed by the policy\.
-Supported values are EBS volumes and EC2 instances\.
++ Resource type—The type of AWS resource managed by the policy\.
+Supported types are EBS volumes and EC2 instances\.
-+ Target tag—The tag that must be associated with an EBS volume or an EC2 instance for it to be managed by the policy\.
++ Target tags—The tags that must be associated with an EBS volume or an EC2 instance for it to be managed by the policy\.
 + Schedule—Defines how often to create snapshots and the maximum number of snapshots to keep\.
-Snapshot creation starts within an hour of the specified start time\.
 If creating a new snapshot exceeds the maximum number of snapshots to keep for the volume, the oldest snapshot is deleted\.

 The following considerations apply to lifecycle policies:
 + A policy does not begin creating snapshots until you set its activation status to *enabled*\.
 You can configure a policy to be enabled upon creation\.
-+ Snapshots begin to be created by a policy within one hour following the specified start time\.
++ The first snapshot is created by a policy within one hour after the specified start time\.
 + If you modify a policy by removing or changing its target tag, the EBS volumes with that tag are no longer affected by the policy\.
 + If you modify the schedule name for a policy, the snapshots created under the old schedule name are no longer affected by the policy\.
 + If you delete the resource to which a policy applies, the policy no longer manages the previously created snapshots\.
 You must manually delete the snapshots if they are no longer needed\.